-Growing herbs hydroponically can be a more reliable way of growing herbs and results in better quality crops.
-Lots of people are resorting to growing herbs hydroponically as it takes less messy maintenance but takes work.
-However, this work produces better results.
+Growing herbs hydroponically can be more reliable compared to traditional methods and can result in better quality crops.
+Many people are turning to grow herbs hydroponically as it's more efficient.

 What Is Hydroponics?